MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

     15KB folder on mega.nz

+You can also download the `pointcloud used in KUI <https://github .com/MrLixm/KUI/tree/main/dev/data/alembics>`_ for testing.

 This point-cloud has been generated from Mash (see `mash2pointcloud
 <https://github.com/MrLixm/Autodesk_Maya/tree/main/src/mash2pointcloud>`_)
 and contains the most commonly used attributes.